apache/pulsar/site2/docs/concepts-proxy-sni-routing.md

 ## Pulsar geo-replication with SNI routing

 You can use ATS proxy for geo-replication.
 Pulsar brokers can connect to brokers in geo-replication by using SNI routing.
 To enable SNI routing for broker connection cross cluster, you need to configure SNI proxy URL to the cluster metadata.
-If you have configured SNI proxy URL in the cluster metadata, you can connect broker cross cluster through the proxy over SNI routing.
+If you have configured SNI proxy URL in the cluster metadata, you can connect to broker cross cluster through the proxy over SNI routing.

 ![Pulsar client SNI](assets/pulsar-sni-geo.png)